Crabchurch Conspiracy pictures : JustWeymouth

 Weymouth Holiday Guide

-Pre civil war Weymouth fortifications
+Pre Civil War Weymouth fortifications

-Prior to the civil war, Weymouth was not well set up to defend itself, Henry VIII had built Sandsfoot castle to protect Weymouth harbour from pirates and French invasion but apart from a small fort on the Nothe and some ancient earthworks the town had very little in the way in which to defend itself.
-This explains why in the early years of the civil war Weymouth had been so easily lost and re-taken by the parlimentarians.
-However, high on the hill where Chapelhay now stands stood a church in what was considered a good defensive position from which to defend the town.It was high up on the hill, overlooking the town bridge and it was decided that this was the ideal location for a new fort leading to the parliamentarians hastily converting it, this becoming known as 'The Chapel fort' and the main defensive position in weymouth.
-The three forts of Sandsfoot, the Nothe and the Chapel therefore made up Weymouths Civil war defences.
-Weymouth folk must have felt pretty safe after the constructions at the Nothe and the Chapel, there was plenty of fortifications and little sign of any enemy 'we were in as sweet a quiet and security as any garrison in the Kingdom' wrote the Weymouths regimental preacher Peter Ince.
-At the time therefore there was no idea of the attack that was shortly to come.
+Prior to the civil war, Weymouth was not well set up to defend itself, Henry VIII had built Sandsfoot castle to protect Weymouth harbour from pirates and French invasion but apart from a small fort on the Nothe and some ancient earthworks, the town had very little in the way in which to defend itself.
+This explains why in the early years of the civil war Weymouth had been so easily lost and re-taken by the parliamentarians with little blood shed.
+However, high up on the hill where Chapelhay stands stood a church.
+The ideal position to defend the town.
+Identifying this strategic point, high up on the hill, overlooking the town bridge, the defending Parliamentarians decided that this was the ideal location for a new fort and they hastily set about converting it into 'The Chapel fort' and the main defensive position in Weymouth.
+The three forts at Sandsfoot, the Nothe and the Chapel therefore made up Weymouth's Civil war defences.
+The fortifications must have made the town feel quite secure, certainly the regimental preacher felt so as he wrote 'we were in as sweet a quiet and security as any garrison in the Kingdom' (Weymouth regimental preacher Peter Ince).
+At the time there was no idea of the attack that was shortly to come.

 The Weymouth Crabchurch conspiracy